-This easy-to-make refreshing tepache pineapple cold drink is made from just pineapple peels, sugar, water, and a few spices!
-The fermentation process for making tepache with minimal ingredients is simple and quick, which makes tepache an easy drink to make at home.
-This cold fermented drink is delicious and great for overall health.
+This refreshing tepache-fermented pineapple cold drink is made from just pineapple peels, sugar, water, and a few spices!
+The fermentation process for making tepache with minimal ingredients is simple and quick, which makes a healthy cocktail an easy drink to make at home.
+This cold fermented pineapple drink is delicious and great for overall health.

-Tepache is my most favorite fermented drink to make at home since it is very easy to make.
 Whenever pineapple is abundant, I take advantage of preparing all the pineapples and save the pineapple peel to make this delicious, refreshing, and healthy drink.
-Sometimes, I just use sugar and water with pineapple peels and I am good to make it.
-In this tepache recipe, I added cinnamon and star anise to add more flavors.
+Sometimes, I just use cane sugar or brown sugar and water with pineapple peels and I am good to make it.
+In this tepache recipe, I added cinnamon and star anise to add more flavor.

 Ingredients and Substitutions

-Pineapple – Ripe pineapple is the best to use in this tepache since it adds sweetness.
+- Pineapple Peel - Ripe pineapple peel and core is the best to use in this tepache since it adds more sweetness.

-Brown Sugar – This is to sweeten and help to ferment the liquid.
-You can use granulated sugar or honey and use the same amount.
+- Brown Sugar - This is to sweeten and help to ferment the liquid.
+You can use piloncillo raw cane sugar, or honey and use the same amount.
 More sugar if you like a sweeter drink.
 Sugar kick starts the yeast in producing carbon dioxide gas and makes the fermentation process faster and more effective.

-Step 1: Cut the Pineapple – Remove the crown and base of the pineapple, then rinse the body of the pineapple with water to remove potential pests or dirt.
-Cut the peel from the pineapple in big chunks, leaving about 1/4 inch of the pineapple flesh on the peel.
+Step 1: Cut the Pineapple - Remove the crown and base of the pineapple, then rinse the body of the pineapple with running water to remove potential pests or dirt.
+Cut the peel from the pineapple into big chunks, leaving about ¼ inch of the pineapple flesh on the peel.

 Step 4: Drink - Strain the liquid from the container and place it in another container or bottle.
 Add more sweeteners like sugar or honey if you need to.
 Add ice to make it refreshing and chill.